-Liquid Line Solenoid Valve
+FIGURE 9-10 Liquid Line Solenoid Valve

-Water Flush Solenoid Valve (63) is opened during the thaw (harvest) cycle, to flush out some of the impurities form the water in the tank, thereby improving the ice quality.
+Water Flush Solenoid Valve (63) is opened during the thaw (harvest) cycle, to flush out impurities from the water in the tank, thereby improving the ice quality.
 Repair or replace as follows:

 - 1. Turn off the water supply to this valve. - 2.
-Dismantle the valve and inspect for dirt, etc., and wear.
-Reverse osmosis water can cause premature wear and erosion of the brass parts of this valve, you may want to consider replacing the valve with a stainless steel valve. - 3.
+Dismantle the valve and inspect for dirt and wear.
+Reverse osmosis water can cause premature wear and erosion of the brass parts of this valve.
+You may want to consider replacing it with a stainless steel valve. - 3.
 Repair or replace the valve as needed. - 4.
 Turn on the water supply and check for leaks.